WATER STEWARDSHIP AT HOME

 Water just enough: Account for rainfall in weekly watering.
 According to the U of M, turf grass only needs 1" of water per week.
 When dormant, turf typically doesn't require any watering.
 In many cases, municipal odd/even watering bans encourage more watering than necessary due to the assumption that watering must occur on certain days.

 Shorter sessions: Divide typical lawn watering time in half, and water twice.
 Two short sessions prevent saturation, which causes less water to run off the lawn.
-A few hours between watering sessions helps the lawn hold water.
+A few hours between watering sessions helps the lawn hold and absorb the water.
 For trees and shrubs, deeper watering sessions are recommended.

 Keep it on the down-low: Select sprinklers that reduce evaporation and wind drift.
 These are sprinklers that keep water low to the ground and disperse water in a stream rather than a mist.